danielrriggs/danielrriggs.github.io/content/Apta.md

 "That man who has established perfect control and equilibrium within himself."
-His actions are consistent with his speech; his thinking process is always coordinated.!
+His actions are consistent with his speech; his thinking process is always coordinated.

+A credible or authoritative person.